-Accounting, invoicing, payroll—this app helps you with all free.
+Accounting, invoicing, payroll—the Wave app helps you with all free.
 And the best part?
 You won’t have to fork over a cent.
-Wave runs on desktop and mobile, and also offers a receipt scanner (Why?
-Why not?) and a network of accountants for you to contact if you need help.
+Wave runs on desktop and mobile, and also offers a receipt scanner and a network of accountants for you to contact if you need help.

 Tired of your big, slow, confusing bank and its big, slow, complicated app?
 Simple is, well, banking on that.
 Download Simple to try out a new kind of tech-first banking that gets rid of the cobwebs and helps you save—simply.